Structure for those who want precision.

 What You Get

-8 Live Group Zoom Sessions
+6 Live Weekly Group Zoom Sessions

-In a group, something critical happens immediately:
+Group sessions accelerate recovery because something critical happens immediately:

 • you hear other people voice questions and concerns you thought were uniquely yours